 5.8.3 When trial subjects receive compensation, the method and manner of compensation should comply with applicable regulatory requirement(s).

+5.9 Financing

 The financial aspects of the trial should be documented in an agreement between the sponsor and the investigator/institution.

+5.10 Notification/Submission to Regulatory Authority(ies)

 Before initiating the clinical trial(s), the sponsor (or the sponsor and the investigator, if required by the applicable regulatory requirement(s)) should submit any required application(s) to the appropriate authority(ies) for review, acceptance, and/or permission (as required by the applicable regulatory requirement(s)) to begin the trial(s).
 Any notification/submission should be dated and contain sufficient information to identify the protocol.

+5.11 Confirmation of Review by IRB/IEC

 5.11.1 The sponsor should obtain from the investigator/institution: (a) The name and address of the investigator’s/institution’s IRB/IEC. (b) A statement obtained from the IRB/IEC that it is organized and operates according to GCP and the applicable laws and regulations. (c) Documented IRB/IEC approval/favourable opinion and, if requested by the sponsor, a current copy of protocol, written informed consent form(s) and any other written information to be provided to subjects, subject recruiting procedures, and documents related to payments and compensation available to the subjects, and any other documents that the IRB/IEC may have requested.